Funding Information and Instructions

 To be eligible:

-- You must be a graduate student in a degree program at the University of Iowa at the time of application, time of conference or supplemental travel, and at the time of collecting the GSS Travel or Supplemental Funds award.
-Note, this may affect eligibility for GSS travel awards if you are a graduating student and are applying for a travel award in Cycles 3 and 6.
+- You must be a graduate student in a degree program at the University of Iowa at the time of application, time of conference or supplemental travel, and at the time of collecting the GSS Presentation Travel or Degree-Related Travel award.
+Note, this may affect eligibility for GSS travel awards if you are a graduating student and are applying for a travel award in Cycles 2 and 4.
 If you have questions, please contact the GSS Travel Fund Co-Chairs.

 - You must NOT have already collected a GSS Travel Funds award in the current fiscal year (July 1 – June 30).

 - Travel to the conference must have occurred within the date range specified for the current cycle deadline.

 - You must attach proof (email or letter) that your presentation was accepted to the conference.
 This proof must be a legible file in PDF format, and can be either a message from conference staff, or the page in the conference program in which you highlight your name and presentation.